xferra/linterhub.com-temp/CONTRIBUTING.md

 ## Issue

-If you have some questions, find any bug or have any idea, please make issue in this repository.
+If you have some questions, find any bug or have any idea, please make the issue in this repository.

 Please respect the following restrictions: